bvdputte/kirby-autopublish/readme.md

 # Kirby autopublish plugin

-Kirby 3 plugin to schedule the automatic publishing of pages (drafts) on a certain date+time.
+Kirby 3 plugin to schedule the automatic publishing of pages (drafts) / unpublishing of pages (listed) on a certain date+time.
 It is built to work with enabled cache.

 ## Installation